unsaved/gradle-javaPropFile-plugin/README.txt

             plugin.

         void propFileLoader.traditionalPropertiesInit()
-            loads 'app.properties' (if it is present), prohibiting use of undefined ${...} references; then loads 'local.properties' (if it is present), allowing use of undefined references.
+            Loads 'app.properties' (if it is present), prohibiting use of undefined ${...} references; then loads 'local.properties' (if it is present), allowing use of undefined references.
 Overwriting is allowed.
 (It will use whatever settings you have made previously regarding typeCasting, system property assignment, and system property expansion.
 Only the last of these is enabled by default).
+            File 'build.properties' is actually a more traditional file name than 'app.properties' or 'local.properties', but unfortunately
+            the name 'build.properties' does not distinguish whether it is intended for shared or private/local usage, so I have standardized on the distinctive names 'app.properties' and 'local.properties'.

     Configurations: